-It’s a foggy morning, your decoys are out and there’s no birds.
-An hour goes by and finally a flock of geese hear your call.
+It’s a foggy morning, and your hunting decoys are out, but there are no birds.
+An hour goes by, and ultimately, a flock of geese hear your call.
 As they honk and turn to come and land, your heart is pounding – it’s a moment you will NEVER forget.
-They’re in range, you pull the trigger and next thing you know, you harvested some birds.
+They’re in range, you pull the trigger, and next thing you know, you harvested some birds.
 You’re on top of the world.
-And in a drop of a hat, hunting emotions click in and you may regret what you just did.
+And in a drop of a hat, hunting emotions click in, and you may regret what you just did.
 Wishing you could take it all back.
-Been there before?

 Hunting Actually STARTS Like this: